aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/grouping-and-ungrouping-rows-and-columns/_index.md

 ## **Ungrouping Rows and Columns**

 To ungroup any grouped rows or columns, call the [**Cells**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/) collection's [**UngroupRows**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/ungrouprows/) and [**UngroupColumns**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/ungroupcolumns/) methods.
 Both methods take two parameters:

-- First row or column index, the first row/column to be ungrouped.
+- First row or column index – the first row/column to be ungrouped.
-- Last row or column index, the last row/column to be ungrouped.
+- Last row or column index – the last row/column to be ungrouped.

 [**UngroupRows**](https://reference.aspose.com/cells/cpp/aspose.cells/cells/ungrouprows/) has an overload that takes a Boolean third parameter.
-Setting it to **true** removes all grouped information.
-Otherwise, only the outer group information is removed.
+Setting it to **true** removes all grouped information; otherwise, only the outer group information is removed.

 ```cpp
 #include <iostream>